 There is an exception with group sets that contain a (,G) Joined source list entry.
 The group set expresses the router's interest in receiving all traffic for the specified group on the shared tree, and it MUST include an (S,G,rpt) Pruned source list entry for every source that the router does not wish to receive.
-This list of (S,G,rpt) Pruned source-list entries MUST not be split in multiple messages.
+This list of (S,G,rpt) Pruned source list entries MUST NOT be split in multiple messages.

-If only N (S,G,rpt) Prune entries fit into a maximum-sized Join/Prune message, but the router has more than N (S,G,rpt) Prunes to add, then the router MUST choose to include the first N (numerically smallest in network byte order) IP addresses.
+If only N (S,G,rpt) Prune entries fit into a maximum-sized Join/Prune message, but the router has more than N (S,G,rpt) Prunes to add, then the router MUST choose to include the first N (numerically smallest in network byte order) IP addresses, and the rest are ignored (not included).